Tri-Counties Genealogy & History by Joyce M. Tice

 TEARS MRS GEORGE SMITH Mrs. Mary A. Smith, wife of George Smith, was born Jun 15, 1832 and died Jan.
 17, 1908, at her home in Gray Valley, Sullivan Township.
 Shoe was one of three children of Zopher A. and Lorinda Tears, who were among the early residents of Tioga county.
 A sister, a former wife of Ananias Richmond, of Mansfield, died about seven years ago, and a brother, Nelson A. Tears, resides on the home farm about one mile from Elk Run.
 In 1853 she was united in marriage to George Smith and they, after residing for a number of years on farms purchased at different times, bought the property in Gray Valley, which has been their home for the past thirty-six years.
 Mr. and Mrs. Smith have been blessed with four children—all daughters—Josephine, wife of C. H. Dewitt of Sullivan; Martha J. wife of J. H. Dewitt of Mainesburg; Lydia L. wife of Frank Case, of Troy and Ida M., wife of G. B. Squires of Gray Valley.
 These, with the husband, ten grandchildren, and other relatives mourn the calling from their presence of (the rest of sentence unreadable) For the past two years Mr. and Mrs. Smith have both been gradually failing in health, and for several weeks husband and children have realized that parting soon must come.
 Their solace in the great bereavement that has come, may be the thought that all that loving hearts could prompt or willing service render was done for the comfort of her who had done so much for them.
 The excellence of character that endeared her in the home circle were equally in evidence in community.
 Her home was one where cordial hospitality and unostentatious kindness of word and deed made all feel welcome, and as a neighbor, and friend to those in need, it was to her a pleasure to cheer with sympathy and help in act.
 The funeral services were held on Monday afternoon, January 20th, at the home with burial in Mainesburg Cemetery.
 The Rev. F. J. Allington, pastor of the Mainesburg M. E. Church, officiated.
 Hymns were sung by G. E. Robbins and Mrs. Maude Slingerland.
 Many friends and relatives were present and join in sympathy with those so deeply bereaved.
 It is recognized that again "“one who hath done what she could"”in home below has gone to dwell in that home above “not made with hands eternal in the heavens.”
 The pall-bearers were Oscar Tears, Bert Tears, Herman Tears, nephews, and George Dewitt and George Case grandsons of Mrs. Smith.

 TEARS ISAAC NELSON TEARS At 7 o’clock p.m. on Wednesday, October 11, 1911, in Sullivan Township, occurred the death of Isaac Nelson Tears, one of Sullivan’s most highly respected citizens.
 He was in his 74th year.
 Death was due to Bright’s Disease.
 The funeral was held from the home on Saturday afternoon at 1 o’clock, the Rev. Seymour Barrett officiating.
-Burial was in the Mainesburg cemetery by the side of his wife, who passed away two years ago in April last.
+Burial was in the Mainesburg cemetery by the side of his wife, who died two years ago in April last.
 Mr. Tears was the only son of Zopher A. and Lorinda Tears, who came to Sullivan Township in an early day and settled on the farm where he was born and lived until his death.
 He was honest in his dealings, kind hearted, a faithful father and husband, a good citizen, a man of good counsel, always ready to lend a helping hand in time of need.
 He had served in many township offices, discharging the duties of the same with credit to himself.
 He was married to Miss Olive Updyke, on August 19, 1867.
 She was a true helpmeet.
 His last illness was severe, yet it was all borne with Christian fortitude, his greatest anxiety being for the welfare of his loved ones.
 He talked calmly of the future, arranged all his earthly affairs, and attended to the details of his funeral, selecting the text for the funeral, and the casket bearers.
 He is survived by two daughters and three sons—Florence A., wife of E. M. Shaw of Sullivan; Addie, wife of Ray Card of Columbia X Roads; Burt and Herman C. of Rutland, and Oscar W. Tears at home; also a number of grandchildren and other relatives.
 He was well acquainted with the Scriptures, and had stored away in memory many precious passages.
 In his last days these were a great comfort to him, and how anxious he was that all should read and study the Bible.

 TOMLINSON WELCOME THANKSGIVING GUEST Mr. and Mrs. Charles S. Tomlinson (nee Miss Anna Wood), formerly of this place, now residing at 554 South Main Street, Elmira, are rejoicing over the birth of a son.
 The little stranger arrived the 30th inst., in time for Thanksgiving dinner.